 About the Utah State Library Division

-The Utah State Library (USL), created in 1957, provides funding, training, professional expertise and technical advice to library directors, library staff, and trustees across Utah.
-Through the Interlibrary Loan program, Bookmobiles, and Utah’s Online Library, USL ensures access to library materials and state publications for all Utahns.
+The Utah State Library (USL), created in 1957, provides funding, training, professional expertise, and technical advice to library directors, library staff, and trustees across Utah.
+Through the Program for the Blind and Disabled, Utah Bookmobiles, Interlibrary Loan program, Book Buzz for Book Groups, Utah's Online Public Library, and the Utah Government Digital Library, USL ensures access to library materials and state publications for all Utahns.

 Mission, Vision, & Values